pyvista/pyvista/doc/api/core/pointsets.rst

 Adding Labels to a Plot
 -----------------------
+Labels can be added to a plot using :func:`add_point_labels()
+<pyvista.BasePlotter.add_point_labels>` within the :class:`Plotter <pyvista.BasePlotter>`.
-Labels can be added to a plot using the ``add_point_labels`` function within the ``Plotter`` object.
-The following example loads the included example beam, generates a plotting class, and sub-selects points along the y-z plane and labels their coordinates.
+The following example loads the included example beam, generates a plotting class, and sub-selects points along the y-z plane and labels their coordinates.  :func:`add_point_labels()
-``add_point_labels`` requires that the number of labels matches the number of points, and that labels is a list containing one entry per point.
+<pyvista.BasePlotter.add_point_labels>` requires that the number of
+labels matches the number of points, and that labels is a list containing one entry per point.
 The code automatically converts each item in the list to a string.

 ..
    here we use pyvista plot since labels do not show in interactive backends